Wiki surveys: Open and quantifiable social data collection: Discussion

-Given the numerous limitations described above, we have taken several steps to facilitate the rapid development of wiki surveys.
-First, we made it easy for users of \url{allourideas.org} to download the data from their wiki survey for offline analysis.
-We hope this will lead to new ways of estimating information from the votes and will make the website a useful tool for others.
-Second, we have created an Application Programming Interface (API) which allows anyone to build a pairwise comparison website using the tools and algorithms that we have developed.
-Finally, all the code that powers the API and \url{allourideas.org} is available open-source to anyone who wishes to use or improve it (\url{github.com/allourideas}).
-We hope that these steps will lead to rapid development of wiki surveys so that researchers can take full advantage of the possibilities of this open and quantifiable form of data collection.
+Given the significant amount of work that remains to be done, we have taken a number of concrete steps to facilitate the future development of pairwise wiki surveys.
+First, we have made it easy for other researchers to create and host their own pairwise wiki surveys at \url{www.allourideas.org}.
+Further, the website enables researchers to download detailed data from their survey which can be analyzed in any way that researchers find appropriate.
+Finally, we have made all of the code that powers \url{www.allourideas.org} available open-source so that anyone can modify and improve it.
+We hope that these concrete steps will stimulate the development of pairwise wiki surveys.
+Further, we hope that other researchers will create different types of wiki surveys, particularly wiki surveys in which respondents themselves help to generate the questions~\cite{sullivan_alternative_1979, gal_answering_2011}.
+We expect that the development of wiki surveys will lead to new and powerful forms of open and quantifiable data collection.